-If you find a snake skin in the attic or need an expert snake removal done, we are the right people to call.
-We are familiar with snake fences and snake prevention.
-Sometimes you will need to do more than just find a snake; you may have to clear up some brush, remove a wood pile, or repair holes in your foundation.
+If you find a snake skin in the attic or need an expert snake removal done, call us today.
+Our technicians can show you how to make your home and property less snake-friendly.
+You may have to clear up some brush, remove a wood pile, or possibly repair holes in your foundation.

-The most accurate way that a person can identify whether a snake is venomous or not is to look at its eyes.
-That is, if you’re able to get close enough to see them.
+The best way to tell if a snake is venomous or not is to look at its eyes.
 All poisonous snakes have cat like elliptical pupils while nonpoisonous snakes have solid, round eyes.

 The four venomous snakes that can be found in the United States